liliansteven/Foot-Distance-Invariance-Across-Depths/code and discription/README.md

 ## Output

 - The script generates a processed video where distances calculated using different methods are displayed on each frame.
-- please check the final output [here](https://drive.google.com/file/d/1QfNv_e-6B-iNn_6mpOa57fl5pVIMpXTO/view?usp=sharing)

-## Notes

-- Ensure that the input video is well-lit and contains a clear view of the subject's feet for accurate results.
-- Depth estimation quality depends on the performance of `DepthPro-hf`.

 ## References

 - [Hugging Face Transformers](https://github.com/huggingface/transformers)
 - [Mediapipe Pose](https://developers.google.com/mediapipe/solutions/vision/pose)
 - [DepthPro-hf](https://huggingface.co/apple/DepthPro-hf)